dr-guangtou/taotie/research/getting_started.md

     - [shablona - A template for small scientific python projects](https://github.com/uwescience/shablona)
 * And `GitHub` allows you to [create new repository based on a template](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates)

+## ORCID and Google Scholar

+* [ORCID](https://orcid.org/) provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized.
+    - It is a very good idea to have register an ORCID.

 ## Backup Research Project

 * This is as important as you can possibly imagine.